act65/masters-thesis/notes/rl/temporal.md

  [A neural model of HRL](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0180234)

-Credit assignement is harder when there are more possible assignments of credit. (but we are not donig credit assignment!?)
+Credit assignement is harder when there are more possible assignments of credit. (but we are not doing credit assignment!?)